William & Mary Pep Band: 1996–present

-In the fall of 1996, the history of the William and Mary Pep Band began.
+In the fall of 1996, the history of the William & Mary Pep Band began.
 It began as a similar institution to the Marching Band, in that it was a one credit class run by the Department of Music.
 Then, in the fall of 1998, the Athletic department took over the management of the Pep Band.

 Under the leadership of Jason Maga, the Pep Band sat down with Athletics, the Student Government, and the Administration to work out a new direction for the Pep Band.
 With the support of these groups, the Pep Band started a flyering and mailing drive across campus and to all incoming freshmen.
 In the Fall of 1999, the Pep Band was reformed as fully student-run organization, under the Directorship of Jason Maga.

+In 2024, the band adopted its motto of "Chaos, Community, Tune."
+This motto resulted unintentionally, as these three words were the band's keywords for shape formation in the script of their halftime show on October 19, 2024.
+The show was created and conducted by Show Manager Ryan Lindley.
+Believing these words to be the perfect encapsulation of the pep band spirit, the band began to recite them at the end of each rehearsal and performance following the 2024 homecoming game.